jacqueline-lam/portfolio-api/README.md

 6. Rails API backend to persist data for the application

 ## Local Installation

+### Backend Installation
-Download zip from my project repository: https://github.com/jacqueline-lam/portfolio
+Download zip from my project repository: https://github.com/jacqueline-lam/portfolio-api

 Go to your terminal and change directory: